17 Best Things to Do in Stowe, Vermont

 7. Hike to the scenic Sterling Gorge Falls

-Sterling Gorge Falls is one of the most incredible natural things to see in Stowe Vermont.
-It’s located in the Green Mountains and comprises a series of cascading waterfalls and pools.
+Sterling Gorge Falls is one of the prettiest natural things to see in Stowe, Vermont.
+Tucked away in the Green Mountains, the gorge is filled with cascading waterfalls and pools surrounded by forest.

 9. Hike to the summit of Mount Mansfield